 Female tenants tend to pay very close attention to bathrooms and kitchens, and they’re often the decision makers regarding lease contracts.
 Simple touches such as upgrading to brushed steel fixtures and replacing broken tiles aren’t expensive, and the same goes for resurfacing cabinets.

 Rental properties can be professionally staged just like homes listed for sale.
 In a hot rental market such as Southern California, it makes sense to spend a few more dollars on staging because the return on investment can be considerable.
 Since staging tends to follow certain trends, you may want to retain a real estate professional to handle this task.
 Everything can be done according to a budget you agree on.
 You might be surprised to learn how effective little staging details such as aromatherapy bowls, plants, framed posters, and stylish decorations can be.

 A smart home automation network connected to a broadband Internet service can go a long way toward attracting the right kind of tenants.
 If you decide to offer these two extras, make sure the ISP subscription doesn’t have a data cap and that you have a master password to override the smart home devices, which shouldn’t be state of the art in case of theft or damage.
 Other extras to consider include wine chillers, fancy closet organizers, and a surround sound system with a basic subscription to a music streaming service.

 Before you rent your property, make sure you have adequate homeowners insurance.
 The insurance experts at Altra Insurance Services can inform you about the essentials of landlord liability as well as any additional coverage you may need.
-We also offer affordable, dependable renters, motorcycle, and auto insurance.
-San Diego residents should call one of our friendly agents at (800) 719-9972 today for a free quote.
+We also offer affordable, dependable renters, motorcycle, and auto insurance National City.
+Local residents should call one of our friendly agents at (800) 719-9972 today for a free quote.